Temperature Balance Sample Clauses

 Temperature Balance.
 Landlord makes no representation to Tenant regarding the adequacy or fitness of the heating, ventilating and air- conditioning systems, if any, in the Building to maintain temperatures that may be required for, or because of, any of Tenant's equipment which uses other than the fractional horsepower normally required for office equipment, and Landlord shall have no liability for loss or damage suffered by Tenant or others in connection therewith.
 If the temperature otherwise maintained in any portion of the Premises by the heating, air conditioning or ventilation system is affected as a result of (i) any lights, machines or equipment (including without limitation electronic data processing machines) used by Tenant in the Premises, (ii) the occupancy of the Premises by more than one person per two hundred (200) square feet of rentable area therein, (iii) an electrical load for lighting or power in excess of the limits per square foot of rentable area of the Premises specified in Section 16(a), or (iv) any rearrangement of partitioning or other improvements, Landlord may install any equipment, or modify any existing equipment (including the standard air conditioning equipment) Landlord deems necessary to restore the temperature balance.
 The cost of any such equipment, including without limitation, the cost of design and installation thereof, and the cost of operating, metering, maintaining or repairing the same, shall be paid by Tenant to Landlord upon demand.
 Tenant shall not install or operate window-mounted heating or air-conditioning units.

 Temperature Balance.
-If the temperature otherwise maintained in any portion of the Office Premises by the heating, air conditioning or ventilation system is affected as a result of (i) the type or quantity of any lights, machines or equipment (including without limitation typical office equipment) used by Tenant in the Office Premises, (ii) the occupancy of such portion of the Office Premises by more than one person per two hundred (200) square feet of rentable area therein, (iii) an electrical load for lighting or power in the Office Premises excess of the limits specified in Paragraph 17.c. above, or (iv) any rearrangement of partitioning or other improvements in the Office Premises, then at Tenant's sole cost, Landlord may install any equipment, or modify any existing equipment (including the standard air conditioning equipment) Landlord reasonably deems necessary to restore the temperature balance in the Office Premises (such new equipment or modifications to existing equipment termed herein "Temperature Balance Equipment").
-Tenant agrees to keep closed, when necessary, draperies and/or window treatments in the Office Premises which, because of the sun's position, must be closed to provide for the efficient operation of the air conditioning system, and Tenant agrees to cooperate with Landlord and to abide by thx xxxsonable regulations and requirements which Landlord may prescribe for the proper functioning and protection of the heating, ventilating and air conditioning system serving the Office Premises.
+If the temperature otherwise maintained in any portion of the Premises by the heating, air conditioning or ventilation system is affected as a result of (i) the type or quantity of any lights, machines or equipment (excluding typical office equipment in typical densities for office use, which typical equipment and densities shall in no event include dedicated computer rooms) used by Tenant in the Premises, (ii) the occupancy of such portion of the Premises by more than one person per one hundred seventy-five (175) square feet of rentable area therein, (iii) an electrical load for lighting or power in excess of the limits specified in Paragraph 17.d. below, or (iv) any rearrangement of partitioning or other improvements, then at Tenant's sole cost, Landlord may install any equipment, or modify any existing equipment (including the standard air conditioning equipment) Landlord reasonably determines to be necessary to restore the temperature balance (such new equipment or modifications to existing equipment termed herein "Temperature Balance Equipment").
+Tenant agrees to keep closed, when necessary, draperies which, because of the sun's position, must be closed to provide for the efficient operation of the air conditioning system, and Tenant agrees to cooperate with Landlord and to abide by the regulations and requirements which Landlord may prescribe for the proper functioning and protection of the heating, ventilating and air conditioning system.
 Landlord makes no representation to Tenant regarding the adequacy or fitness of the heating, air conditioning or ventilation equipment in the Building to maintain temperatures that may be required for, or because of, any computer or communications rooms, machine rooms, conference rooms or other areas of high concentration of personnel or electrical usage, or any other uses other than or in excess of the fractional horsepower normally required for office equipment, and Landlord shall have no liability for loss or damage suffered by Tenant or others in connection therewith.

 Temperature Balance.
 Landlord makes no representation to Tenant regarding the adequacy or fitness of the heating, ventilating and air-conditioning systems, if any, in the Building to maintain temperatures that may be required for, or because of, any of Tenant's equipment which uses other than the fractional horsepower normally required for office equipment, and Landlord shall have no liability for loss or damage result of (i) any lights, machines or equipment (including without limitation electronic data processing machines) used by Tenant in the Premises, (ii) the occupancy of the Premises by more than one person per two hundred (200) square feet of rentable area therein, (iii) an electrical load for lighting or power in excess of the limits per square foot of rentable area of the Premises specified in Section 16(a), or (iv) any rearrangement of partitioning or other improvements, Landlord may install any equipment, or modify any existing equipment (including the standard air conditioning equipment) Landlord deems necessary to restore the temperature balance.
 The cost of any such equipment, including without limitation, the cost of design and installation thereof, and the cost of operating, metering, maintaining or repairing the same, shall be paid by Tenant to Landlord upon demand.
 Tenant shall not install or operate window-mounted heating or air-conditioning units.